Admirals of Ophiuchus

 downloaded from https://en.wikipedia.org/wiki/File:JOHN_MICHEL_CELLO-BEETHOVEN_SYMPHONY_7_Allegretto.ogg,

-are licensed under CC BY-SA 3.0, avaible at https://creativecommons.org/licenses/by-sa/3.0/deed.en,
+are licensed under CC BY-SA 3.0, available at https://creativecommons.org/licenses/by-sa/3.0/deed.en,

 Beethoven Symphony No. 7, movement IV - finale, performed by